 Here, a simple symbol system has been used for the teacher to clearly show what the child has included.
 These can also be used as a self and peer assessment tool.

-of a review that a child has written about another child's story.
+Here is an example of a review that a child has written about another child's story.

 Key Stage Two Examples